 In 1997, the DEP's Watershed Assessment Branch began sampling sites selected through the Environmental Protection Agency's random stratified procedure in order to better assess the ecological health of watersheds and ecoregions within the state.
-The data generated from this random stratified (also known as probabilistic) sampling effort allows the DEP and the EPA to make statistically valid comparisons of aquatic three broad integrity between watersheds and ecoregions.
-The data also assists in monitoring long-term trends in watershed and ecoregion health.
+The data generated from this

+Sites are assessed using categories of aquatic integrity indicators.